-- Mane taming product - I prefer Mane Mousse, it won’t drip down your horse’s neck.
+- Mane taming product – I prefer a mane mousse, it won’t drip down your horse’s neck.
 It also makes the mane soft and obedient, not crusty.
-These products help with fly aways, and help to hold the braid in place.
+These products help with flyaways and help to hold the braid in place.

-- Yarn - if braiding with yarn is your jam, then have a skien on hand.
+- Yarn – if braiding with yarn is your jam, then have a skein on hand.
 Preferably in the same color as your horse’s mane!

 So many colors to get an exact match!
-(Or not!)
+Or not, you rebel.

 Braiding elastics are handy to have – and for some horses and braiding styles, you can use these instead of yarn.

-- Pull through - these tools allow you to grab the end of the braid and pull it through the base to tuck up the braid.
+- Pull through or knit picker or latch hook – these tools allow you to grab the end of the braid and pull it through the base to tuck up the braid.

-- Seam ripper - to bust through the braid yarn (and elastics if you like) to undo the braids.
+- Seam ripper – to bust through the braided yarn (and elastics if you like) to undo the braids.
 Be sure not to poke your horse, or yourself.